shaukat-2/CS598-Deep-Learning-for-Healthcare-Project/ReadMe.md

 ## Model Build and Evaluation
 Notebooks folder contain:
 - utilities.py which is used by other notebooks
-    - DeathSet.ipynb
+- DeathSet.ipynb : Contains implementations, model training and validations for LR, SVM, LSTM, TCN, MRM for Mortality Dataset
-    - PotassiumAbnormalityDataset.ipynb
+- PotassiumAbnormalityDataset.ipynb : Contains implementations, model training and validations for LR, SVM, LSTM, TCN, MRM for Potassium Dataset
 - retain.py (code for version python 3.6) referenced from [RETAIN Github] (https://github.com/mp2893/retain)
 - retainPotassium.py (code for version python 3.6) referenced from [RETAIN Github] (https://github.com/mp2893/retain)